This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 - Preheat oven to 350°F.

 - Melt butter and add to oil in a large mixing bowl.
-Add sugars and mix with a hand or stand mixer.⅓ cup oil, 4 tbsp butter, 1 cup white sugar, ¾ cup brown sugar
+Add sugars and mix with a hand or stand mixer.⅓ cup oil, 4 tbsp unsalted butter, 1 cup granulated sugar, ¾ cup light brown sugar

-- With the mixer running, add eggs one at a time, mixing after each addition.3 eggs
+- With the mixer running, add eggs one at a time, mixing after each addition.3 large eggs

 - Finish batter by adding flour, baking soda, cinnamon, ginger, and nutmeg.
-Mix until no dry streaks remain.1 ½ cups flour, 1 ¾ tsp baking soda, ¾ tsp cinnamon, ½ tsp ginger, ¼ tsp grated nutmeg
+Mix until no dry streaks remain.1 ½ cups all-purpose flour, 1 ¾ tsp baking soda, ¾ tsp ground cinnamon, ½ tsp ground ginger, ¼ tsp ground nutmeg

 - Spray donut pan (affiliate link)with nonstick baking spray and fill forms ¾ full of batter.